-Whilst not a legal requirement, many of the clinics in our listings have affiliations and accreditations with international organisations such as the Joint Commission International (JCI), giving you the confidence that you will receive the very best care and treatment available.
+While not a legal requirement, many of our partner clinics have affiliations and accreditations with international organizations, such as the Joint Commission International (JCI), giving you that added level of reassurance when you book.

-There is always an element of risk involved when undergoing any medical procedure or surgery, regardless where you are in the world.
-That is why, at Medical Departures, we insist that all of the doctors in our listings possess the necessary guarantees and warranties.
-However, this is merely a precaution as it is highly unlikely that you will experience any problems or complications with your treatment.
+There is always an element of risk involved when undergoing a medical procedure or surgery, regardless where you are in the world.
+That is why we insist that all of the doctors in our listings provide the necessary guarantees and warranties.

-If you do encounter any difficulties, you can rest assured that we will be there to remedy the situation for you.
+If you do encounter any difficulties, we will be on your side to rectify the situation for you.
 To this end, we can arrange additional medical insurance with a variety of providers to ensure that you are covered for all eventualities if an issue arises after you’ve already returned home.

-Due to the growth in popularity of medical tourism, the vast majority of doctors on our website are proficient in the use of English, with many having extensive experience treating foreign patients or having completed their studies abroad.
+Due to the growth in popularity of medical tourism, the vast majority of doctors on our website are proficient in the use of English; many have extensive experience treating foreign patients or having completed their studies abroad.

-Although the main language used in Mexico is Spanish, most of the popular tourist destinations, and Mexico City in particular, are bilingual meaning that communication should not be much of an issue.
-This is especially true with regard to the younger generation, who study English as part of their education, and professionally qualified businessmen and women.
+Although the main spoken language in Mexico is Spanish, most of the popular tourist destinations, and Mexico City, in particular, are bilingual, meaning that communication should not be an issue.

 Most facilities in Mexico have provision for accepting credit/debit card payments, personal checks or traveler’s checks, although if paying by credit card you may incur a 3-4% processing fee.
-Most clinics will also accept US dollars, but we recommend that you confirm with your clinic beforehand what their preferred method of payment is.
+Most clinics will also accept US dollars, but we recommend that you confirm with your clinic beforehand as to the preferred method of payment.

 You can undergo treatment in Mexico at any time of the year, although you may want to plan your stay around the local weather conditions.
 Everybody has different tolerances to heat and humidity, and the varying weather systems within the country may dictate where and when you decide to book your surgery.

-Northern border towns, and Baja California, traditionally get very little rainfall and are therefore pretty dry all year round.
-Travelling further south there is generally more rainfall, but island destinations such as Cozumel tend to have a higher humidity.
+Northern border towns and Baja California traditionally get very little rainfall and are therefore pretty dry all year round.
+When traveling further south you can generally expect more rainfall, and island destinations such as Cozumel tend to have higher humidity.

 The most popular time of the year for tourism tends to be in the cooler winter months between December and February.
 If you’re planning on undergoing surgery during this time of the year, it is advisable to book your accommodation and treatment well in advance so as to avoid disappointment.

-Travelling by taxi will alleviate the majority of these difficulties, but it is worth noting that many of the bars and restaurants have fairly narrow doorways which can make access to their facilities a little awkward.
+Traveling by taxi will alleviate the majority of these difficulties, but it is worth noting that many of the bars and restaurants have fairly narrow doorways which can make access a little awkward.

 If you choose to undergo your treatment in one of the border towns, you might experience substantial delays at border crossings when leaving and entering the United States.
-Even with the introduction of designated lanes catering for medical tourists, you may well still experience delays whilst clearing customs back into the US.
-We strongly advise that you have a plentiful supply of bottled water to hand to avoid dehydration.
+Even with the introduction of designated lanes catering for medical tourists, you may well still experience delays as customs clears traffic heading back into the US.
+We advise that you have a plentiful supply of bottled water to hand to avoid dehydration.

-Obviously, local weather conditions may also be a major concern, especially if you you are travelling to a coastal destination during the hurricane season.
-Always ensure that you check out the local weather forecast before you travel so that you can be properly prepared for any climatic anomalies.
+Local weather conditions may also be a concern, especially if you are traveling to a coastal destination during the hurricane season.
+Always check the local weather forecast before you travel so that you can be properly prepared for what nature throws at you.

 You may have heard a lot about Mexico's drug cartel problems.
-While there are certainly pockets of the country that should be avoided, it is a massive place and there are plenty of places to go that do not experience any drug-related violence.
-Check out your government's up-to-date travel advisory for more information.
+While there are certainly pockets of the country that should be avoided, the country offers its 36 million annual travelers places to go that do not experience significant drug-related violence.

-Mexico is classified as one of seventeen megadiverse countries in the world, and contains approximately 12% of the world’s total biodiversity.
-There are more World Heritage Sites in Mexico than any other country in the Americas, with no fewer than thirty three sites dotted all around the country—ranging from the Pre-Hispanic City and National Park of Palenque to the more contemporary Historic Centre of Mexico City and Xochimilco.
+Mexico is classified as one of the 17 megadiverse countries in the world and contains approximately 12% of the world’s total biodiversity.
+There are more World Heritage Sites in Mexico than any other country in the Americas, with no fewer than 33 sites dotted all around the country—ranging from the Pre-Hispanic City and National Park of Palenque to the more contemporary Historic Centre of Mexico City and Xochimilco.

-You can choose to stay in Puerto Vallarta on Mexico’s Pacific coast, a destination renowned for its’ lively nightlife, historic cobblestoned streets and exotic beaches.
-Alternatively, Cancún is situated on the Yucatán Peninsula, alongside the Caribbean Sea, and is a popular spring break destination for students seeking to enjoy the glorious coastlines and frenetic night scene.
+You can choose to stay in Puerto Vallarta on Mexico’s Pacific coast, a destination renowned for its lively nightlife, historic cobblestoned streets and pretty beaches.
+Alternatively, Cancún is situated on the Yucatán Peninsula, alongside the Caribbean Sea, and is a popular spring break destination for students thanks to its miles of golden coastline and frenetic nightlife.

-Whether you’re looking for adrenaline-fuelled activities such as abseiling or water sports, or would prefer a more sedate voyage of discovery exploring the many museums and art galleries that are available, you will be sure to find exactly what you need in Mexico.
+Whether you’re looking for adrenaline-fuelled activities such as abseiling or water sports, or would prefer a more sedate voyage of discovery exploring the many museums and art galleries, you will be sure to find exactly what you need in Mexico.

 The easiest means of traveling to Mexico is by plane, with hundreds of flights available daily from many cities throughout the United States.
-There are also direct flights available from most major European airports and throughout Asia, although if you are flying from Australia or New Zealand you will need to fly into Los Angeles first and pick up a connecting flight from there into Mexico.
+There are also direct flights available from most major European airports and even some from Asia, although if you are flying from Australia or New Zealand you will need to fly into Los Angeles first and change to a connecting flight from there into Mexico.

-If you choose to drive into Mexico, be aware that American automobile insurance will not be valid across the border, but it is relatively easy to obtain the necessary cover before you travel.
+If you choose to drive into Mexico, be aware that your US automobile insurance will not be valid across the border, but it is relatively easy to obtain the necessary cover before you travel.
 If driving a foreign plated vehicle, you will not be allowed entry into Mexico without the necessary permits.
-Again, this is a relatively straightforward process and can even be completed at border checkpoints.
-However, you should be aware that there can be lengthy delays at the checkpoints as stringent checks and searches are carried out on every vehicle.
+This is a relatively straightforward process and can even be completed at border checkpoints.
+However, you should be aware that there can be lengthy delays at checkpoints as stringent checks and searches are carried out on most vehicles.

-There are no longer any intercity trains into or out of Mexico, so travelling in by rail is not an option.
-There is, however, a train service that runs from San Diego to the border of California/Baja California.
-There is, however, good intercity bus links with a variety of operators offering competitive rates that can be booked through a central computerized ticketing system.
+There are no longer any intercity trains into or out of Mexico, so traveling by rail is not an option.
+However, a train service does run from San Diego to the border of California/Baja California.
+Good intercity bus links with a variety of operators also offer competitive rates that can be booked through a central computerized ticketing system.

 If you are a US, Canadian, EU, New Zealand or Australian national, there are no special visa requirements to enter Mexico.
-You will, however, require a Mexican government tourist card—or Official Entry Immigration Form (FMM), which is processed and stamped by Mexican immigration before you can enter.
+You will have to fill out a Mexican government tourist card—or Official Entry Immigration Form (FMM), which is processed and stamped by Mexican immigration before you can enter.